nileshgore25/TheRoutingClub_Blog/theroutingclub/content/posts/mplslabelactions.md

 # description: abc
 # introDescription: efg
 # abstract: xyz
-summary: "In this post we will go through the various operations that can be performed by an LSR on the MPLS label stack of the packet."
+summary: "In this post, we will check various operations that can be performed by the MPLS LSR (Label Switching Router) on the MPLS label stack of a packet."
 # AuthorName: "Nilesh Gore"
 ---

-In this post we will go through the various operations that can be performed by an LSR on the MPLS label stack of the packet.
+In this post, we will check various operations that can be performed by the MPLS LSR (Label Switching Router) on the MPLS label stack of a packet.

-# Label operation types
+# MPLS Label operation types

+Mentioned below are the different types of MPLS label operation.

-1. PUSH - Impose a new label.
+1. **PUSH** - Impose a new label.
 Can be a new label on an IP packet or an additional label on an already labeled packet.

-1. POP - Removing the top label from the MPLS label stack of a packet.
+1. **POP** - Removing the top label from the MPLS label stack of a packet.
 The router preceding the egress router (known as Penultimate Hop router) pops the top label in the label stack and transmits the  packet to the next hop router.
 Example: An egress router announces an Implicit NULL label for its loopback interface IP prefix (which is the BGP next hop for the VRF prefixes those are advertised by this egress router) to its LDP peers.
 The LDP peer (PH router) in turn announced its own label (for example 25) to the loopback interface prefix received via IGP from the egress router.

-1. SWAP - swap the top label.
+1.  **SWAP** - swap the top label.

-1. Untagged - All labels removed and forward the packet unlabeled.
+1.	**Untagged** - All labels removed and forward the packet unlabeled.

-1. Aggregate - All labels removed, and an IP lookup is done on the packet.
+1.	**Aggregate** - All labels removed, and an IP lookup is done on the packet.

+Out of the above label operations, the **Untagged** and the **Aggregate** operation need more detailed study as their operation mechanism will be clear only when we see them in action.

 ## Untagged

-An untagged label will be listed as an outgoing label in the LFIB when the next-hop router has not advertised the label.
+An untagged label will be listed as an outgoing label against an IP prefix in the LFIB (Label Forwarding Information Base) when the next-hop router has not advertised the label for that IP prefix.
 The router has no output label associated with the forwarding equivalence class (FEC ... usually an IP prefix).
 Since there is no output label, the router cannot perform a label swap (or pop) but has to remove the whole MPLS shim header.
 The outbound interface is not mpls enabled and therefore all remaining labels must be removed before forwarding the packet to the outbound interface.